 In addition to the fatal driverless vehicle accidents, there have been a number of accidents and near-misses involving vehicles in autonomous or semi-autonomous modes.
 Any vehicle operating on the road can cause a serious motor vehicle accident or injure pedestrians and cyclists.
 If you have any questions about compensation after an injury accident, contact your California personal injury lawyer.

-For questions about driverless vehicle accidents or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about driverless vehicle accidents or to discuss your case confidentially with one of our skilled California car accident attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.